faithdaniellesee/solomons-cunei/README.md

     - Connect via netcat to server on command line where they will be given: values N, e = 3 & a base64 ciphertext, `iegMRFmQmQ7a69yrb0JGbhUl6ydi6iHHIftbfVfOBx0=`.
     - Decrypt ciphertext to obtain the PDF plaintext password `solomonrocks` *(using weak modulus attack)* by running the `rsa.py` file.
 2. Uncover hidden image in PDF *(using steganography)*:
-    - Open the PDF file using Nano and uncomment `Contents` and `Resources` by removing the `%` sign.
+    - Open the PDF file using Nano and uncomment `Contents` and `Resources` by removing the `%` sign. (a hint was given to watch the saved file size as we found that certain text editors would add additional bytes to the PDF file)
 3. Decipher hidden image in PDF:
     - Image of [Babylonian Cuneiform numerals](https://en.wikipedia.org/wiki/Babylonian_cuneiform_numerals#/media/File:Babylonian_numerals.svg) `5, 36, 51` which will be deciphered to give a key of `20211`.
+(Cuneiform numbers are in base 60)
 4. Uncover ciphertext `itioydrdiaucoleuntnldzrnpcadaggyzdewrtnenwuosiltousilrz` in PDF metadata under the `Author` field *(using transposition cipher)*.
 5. Use the key of `20211` to decrypt the ciphertext to obtain the plaintext `discretionwillprotectyouandunderstandingwillguardyouzzz`.
     - The submitted flag can be either `CTF{discretionwillprotectyouandunderstandingwillguardyouzzz}` or `CTF{discretionwillprotectyouandunderstandingwillguardyou}`.